top of page

 1 Full Year - Open to Sophomores, Juniors, & Seniors

-Pre-requisite - Successful Completion of T302 PLTW Principles of Engineering
+Pre-requisite - Successful Completion of

 T418 - PLTW Civil Engineering & Architecture (CEA)